 Redemption from sin (darkness) can only be accomplished by someone who was never in slavery or bondage to sin.
 Sinful men cannot redeem themselves or their friends.
 In spite of the popularity of the Christian doctrine, Psalm 31:5 does not teach that Yeshua needed redemption - "Into your hand I commend my spirit: You have redeemed me, O YHVH of Truth."
 Yeshua quoted the first half of this passage, but not the second half, which did not apply to him.
 If the whole of Psalm 31 were to apply to Yeshua, then so must verse 10, which says "My strength fails because of my iniquity, and my bones are wasted away."
 This cannot apply to Yeshua because He had no iniquity, and His bones did not waste away.
 Psalm 31 is a Psalm of David, who was a person in need of redemption.
 Yeshua only quoted the part of the verse that was appropriate to His circumstance at the time - functioning as the Kinsman Redeemer to the family of Israel.
 Truth says the sins of the fathers are passed on to subsequent generations unless they are stopped (Exodus 34:6-7).
 Forgiveness of sin does not mean alleviation from the consequence of sin (Numbers 14:20-24, James 1:14-15).
 To become an inheritor means to take possession of (Hebrew, yarash).
 The manner in which transgressions are stopped is to own them - to purchase them and then repent of them by not doing them anymore.
 To ensure the corruption of pure blood would never happen again, Isaiah 59:16 at the opening of this article tells us that YHVH cut off His Own Arm to be used as the price of redemption, for the payment of disobedience.
 Acts 2:33 tells us that Yeshua now occupies that place to the right of the Father.
 So, when Yeshua hung on the stake out of obedience, all of the sins bred of a single act of disobedience that had tentacled their way down through the subsequent generations to Yeshua were literally heaped upon Him and He bore them all in that hour - they became His, He owned them.
 It was why the Father turned away from His Son as He had from the first son, Adam, because Light and darkness are unable to occupy the same space at the same time.
 It was what killed Him.
 But, in absorbing those sins, Yeshua stopped the progression, the consequence of disobedience upon the family.
 Because His Blood remained pure through obedience, He was able to exchange His Pure Blood of obedience for the impure mixture of disobedience as the price of redemption for the people of the family of Israel.
 That Yeshua is able to offer eternal life is because He is echad, One with the Source of Life - YHVH.
 The ownership of the Kingdom of the family of YaHoVeh, Israel, thus redeemed was restored and established - once and for all time by the reclamation through the legal status of the firstborn Kinsman Redeemer of Israel.

-Yeshua's blood was pure because He was born of Spirit even while being born in a corrupted body.
+Yeshua's blood became pure because He chose obedience even though being born in a corrupted body.
 Yeshua's blood remained pure because of His faithful obedience to the Father's Word in every regard, thus re-establishing echad with the Father.
 There are only two places where scripture tells us that the Life was breathed into men by Spirit.
 The first was in the Garden with Adam and the second was in John 20:21-22 when the resurrected Yeshua breathed upon the eleven gathered there, the precursor to the outpouring of Spirit into all who would receive Him in the same manner of behavior as He exampled to become echad.
 This is what Yeshua prayed in John 17:20-21 (see Just As - Even So).
 This is the inheritance of the saints in Light, the re-establishment of echad to the rightful inheritors, the family of Israel; and the opportunity for the purity of Spirit to be manifest in those who choose to become members of the family of Israel by following the example of Life found in Yeshua - Sons of YHVH (John 1:12, Romans 8:19).
 This is the fulfillment, the Elevation of the Feast of Pesach (Passover).

 Part One: Establishing the Signet,